 Beards are like makeup for men.
 Want a stronger jaw, better gonial angle, more masculine look?
 Get a beard.

 But what if you can’t?
 What if your beard is too patchy or just won’t come in at all in the first place?
 Luckily there’s minoxidil, the active ingredient in Rogaine, which is a medication used for the treatment of hair loss.
 It’s an “antihypertensive vasodilator” medication, which means it helps bring more blood flow to the area of application.
 The exact way it works for hair loss, however, is still unknown.
 But we know that it creates an ideal environment for the hair follicle to work and that it might affect gene expression in the target area.

 Minoxidil is purchased in a liquid or foam solution and then applied to the target area.
 For more information about how it can be used to restore your hairline, check out our hair loss article.

 - Load up a dropper of minoxidil to the 1 ml. mark.

-- Use the dropper or the foam on the target area where you want beard hair to come in.
+- Apply the dropper or the foam to the target area.

 - Spread it out evenly with your fingers.